mkoseoglu091/movie-app/README.md

 4. After searching for a movie, if you are unable to see the movie you are looking for, you can use the movies TMDB ID to make a more detailed search (The app only shows the top 20 movies, so it is possible to not find the movie you are looking for.
 In that case go on TMDB, search again, and make a note of the ID)
 5. Once you find the movie you are looking for, you can add that movie to your own list, but you need to provide a date watched.
 You can also provide a rating out of 10 and any comments.
 6. The movies that you add will appear in 'My List', you can delete or edit these movies.
+7. Added movies can be filtered by watch date, release date and director, or a combination of all.
+8. Scenes can be added, edited, deleted.
+Images can be added to scenes but they have to be 50KB or less.
+9. From Settings, a CSV file of movies can be imported.
+The format has to be as follows:
+YYYY-MM-DD, Title, (True/False) watched in Cinemas?, (True/False) watched with friends?
+10. Can login or register in order to access most features.
+Logged in users can delete their account through settings.
-7. php artisan route:list to see all routes
+11. php artisan route:list to see all routes

 ## ngrok serve
 php artisan serve